ome/infrastructure/openstack/idr-openstack.md

     crudini --set $PACKSTACK_ANSWERS general EXCLUDE_SERVERS 10.0.0.1

 As before you will need to setup `ssh root@new-node`.

+If you are using the GPFS driver to provide storage you will need to install GPFS on all new compute nodes too.
+This is specific to the GPFS driver since GPFS is accessed through local mounts (http://docs.openstack.org/liberty/config-reference/content/GPFS-driver-background.html).
+This is in contrast to for example NFS where compute nodes can access the NFS server remotely.

 Once this is done run packstack again from the current node as a normal user.

     packstack --answer-file $PACKSTACK_ANSWERS

 You will need to reconfigure the physical network interface to match that of the original node (e.g. create bridge `br-ex` using `eno1`).
 It should not be necessary to make any other changes (for example, it is not necessary to run the neutron configuration steps again since it is a virtual network).

+# Setting up nova ssh connections

+Some VM operations require the `nova` user/service to `ssh` between compute nodes.
+Packstack may not have set this up correctly, especially if the compute nodes were setup separately since Packstack may have generated different ssh keys.

+If necessary, copy `/var/lib/nova/.ssh/{authorized_keys,id_rsa}` from the master controller node to `/var/lib/nova/.ssh/` on the other compute nodes.
+Run `usermod -s /bin/bash nova` on all compute nodes.
+If necessary edit any other configuration files that restrict `ssh` access, such as `/etc/security/access.conf`.
+Test that you can connect between computer nodes as the `nova` user: `sudo -u nova ssh nova@10.0.0.X`.
+You may wish to copy `known_hosts` between compute nodes.

 # Adding projects/tenancies and users